christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 ![image](https://github.com/VIS4ROB-lab/vrg_colmap_reconstruction_evaluation/assets/113234371/9fcfd29e-1043-4d4e-b915-b014e2583c48 "Inside 0 directory")
 - At this point this is enough to create the evaluation of the image poses, dense reconstruction can be skipped if you only want to evaluate the estimated poses(the following steps of this section).
 If you want to <br>
-also evaluate the estimated scenes continue with the dense reconstruction
+also evaluate the estimated scenes continue with the dense reconstruction **SKIP THE FOLLOWING STEPS BECAUSE FIRST THE ALIGNMENT SHOULD BE PERFORMED!**
 - Reconstruction → Dense reconstruction
 - Click "Select" to select a workspace, choose {6}/projects/* directory
 - Click "Undistortion"